WELCOME TO OUR FAMILY RESEARCH AND STUDY SITE!

 To computer geeks everywhere who imagined and devised the internet and the tools for me to be among the first generation with the ability to “virtually travel” to far away places to find and collect information I would otherwise have not had the means to do

 To William E. Ward, my "Uncle Bill", who through his manuscript, "Family History of William E. Ward", opened my eyes to just how large and extraordinary my family was and is.
-For trusting and encouraging me to continue with the research and even though we don’t see each other for years at a time, live thousands of miles apart, has always made me feel I am a welcomed, loved and a valued member of this grand family of ours.
+For trusting and encouraging me to continue with the research.

-To my mother and my grandmother who have given me a lifetime of family stories to share with my children.
+To my grandmother, Mary G. Ward, who gave me a lifetime of family stories to share with my children.